-Bake in center of the oven for about 20 to 25 minutes, until sugar has melted and rhubarb is tender.
+Roast in the center of the oven for about 20 to 25 minutes, until sugar has melted and rhubarb is tender.

-Serve warm or cold with the syrup from the pan and your choice of creme fraiche, mascarpone or whipped cream (no fake stuff), or even vanilla ice cream.
+Serve warm or cold with the syrup from the pan, and your choice of creme fraiche, mascarpone or whipped cream (no fake stuff).
+Pour some hot custard over the rhubarb for a classic combination, or even vanilla ice cream.

-This is a simple dessert which is even worthy of a Bon Appetit or Gourmet dinner, right?
+This is a simple dessert which is a nice alternative to a cake or pudding type dessert.